-I don’t often venture down Osborne past Osborne Village.
+I don’t often venture down Osborne past Osborne Village into the area known as South Osborne.
 However, earlier this year I was down in the area for an event and decided to stop in at Cafe D’Amour for a cup of coffee.
 I enjoyed that visit, and decided I would make the effort to get down to the cafe again.
 This time around I went for some of the food items on the menu as well as for a beverage.

 Cafe D’Amour is a cozy little spot.
 There are not a lot of tables available, but they are set up in such a way as to make you feel you have your own little spot.
 I really like the fact that there is a variety of table styles as well as seating arrangements.
 Some places have mood lighting, Cafe D’Amour has mood seating.

 The menu is immediately on your right as you enter the front door.
 It comes with a handy flow chart that offers suggestions based on how hungry you might be.
 I went with the Quite hungry option, but then added a little something because I was quite, quite hungry.
 You might want to make note of what you’re in the mood for before you proceed to the counter to order.
 Otherwise, like me, you’ll have to walk back to the chalkboard to discover what’s on offer.